MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 [Join the Windows Insider Program](https://insider.windows.com/) to get [WDK Insider Preview builds](https://aka.ms/wipwdk).
 For installation instructions for the Windows Insider Preview builds, see [Installing preview versions of the Windows Driver Kit (WDK)](./installing-preview-versions-wdk.md).

-## WDK NuGet package support - New in version 10.0.26100.1
+## WDK NuGet package support

-The WDK NuGet package consists of essential libraries, headers, DLL, tools, and metadata used for building Windows drivers that can be shared and supported by modern CI/CD pipelines.
-Users can access and consume the NuGet packages directly from nuget.org within Visual Studio.
-Using NuGet with the WDK provides a convenient solution for WDK acquisition and updates.
-It manages dependencies such as the SDK, to help keep the driver development tool chain up to date.
+WDK is available as a NuGet package starting from version 10.0.26100.1.
+Users can access and use these packages directly from nuget.org within Visual Studio.
+WDK NuGet package provides a convenient way to acquire and update the WDK, it also manages dependencies such as the SDK, helping to keep the driver development toolchain current.
 For more information, see [Install the latest WDK using NuGet - Step by Step](install-the-wdk-using-nuget.md#install-the-latest-wdk-using-nuget---step-by-step).

-## ARM64 support - New in version 10.0.26100.1
+## ARM64 support

-Starting with WDK version 10.0.26100.1, the WDK now supports development, testing and deployment of drivers on ARM64 machines.
-The WDK/EWDK can be installed and run natively on ARM64 hardware, in addition to the previously supported emulation of x86 KMDF/UMDF2 drivers on ARM64 hardware.
-There is also support for debugging and deployment of drivers to an ARM64 target machine from both ARM64 and x64 host machines.
-The process of installing WDK/EWDK on ARM64 machines will automatically identify and install all the necessary dependencies including build tools, binaries, and libraries.
+Starting with WDK version 10.0.26100.1, the WDK now supports the development, testing, and deployment of drivers on ARM64 machines.
+The WDK/EWDK can be installed and run natively on ARM64 hardware.
+Additionally, the previously supported emulation of x86 KMDF/UMDF2 drivers on ARM64 hardware is still available.
+Also, debugging and deploying drivers to an ARM64 target machine is now supported from both ARM64 and x64 host machines.
+When installing the WDK/EWDK on ARM64 machines, the process will automatically identify and install all necessary dependencies, including build tools, binaries, and libraries.

 ## ![download icon for Visual Studio](images/download-install.png) Step 1: Install Visual Studio 2022